alemian95/Bootstrap-jQuery-dynamic-table/README.md

 # Bootstrap-jQuery-dynamic-table

-Dynamic table created with jQuery and Bootstrap that allows to display a large amount of items.
+Dynamic table created with jQuery and Bootstrap that allows to display a large amount of items.<br>
 Navitage through all the rows with the navigation buttons, by jumping to a page number, or by searching a specific id.

 Main features